| The following is the complete

 learning the physiology of animals, and it makes us feel hopeless

+in the face of certain severe illnesses.
 For example, I have been told canine distemper

 is 100% fatal, and I believe it.
 Yet, I know of at least three ferrets